 As the complexity of microservice applications continues to grow, it’s becoming extremely difficult to track and manage interactions between services.
 Understanding the network footprint of applications and services is now essential for delivering fast and reliable services in cloud-native environments.
 Networking is not evaporating into the cloud but instead has become a critical component that underpins every part of modern application architecture.

-If you are at the beginning of the journey to modernize your application and infrastructure architecture with Kubernetes, it’s important to understand how service-to-service communication works in this new world.
+If you are at the beginning of the journey to modernize your application and infrastructure architecture with Kubernetes networking, it’s important to understand how service-to-service communication works in this new world.
 This blog post is a good starting point to understand the networking model behind Kubernetes and how to make things simpler and more efficient.

 (For container cluster networking, there is the Docker model and the Kubernetes model.
 In this blog, we will focus on discussing Kubernetes.)